Guide for Canadians Making U.S. Property Purchases

 Rebounding housing prices coupled with low lending rates make this a shrewd time for Canadians to consider a property purchase in the United States.
-Purchasing property in the United States can be a great way to increase your net worth, but can be a complicated process.
+Whether you're in Ontario or Prince Edward Island, purchasing property in the United States can be a great way to increase your net worth, but can be a complicated process.
 The home buying process in the United States differs in many ways from the Canadian process, and the process by which a Canadian secures a U.S. mortgage is different than that of a U.S. citizen.

 Choice of Financing: US Mortgage, Canadian Line of Credit, Home Equity Loan

 Once the decision to purchase U.S. real estate has been made, the next decision should be how to finance the property.
 The most common ways to finance the purchase are through paying the purchase price in its entirety up front, or taking out a mortgage.

 It is imperative to outline that Canadians cannot procure mortgages on American properties from Canadian banks.
 Canadian banks do not have jurisdiction in the United States, and therefore would be unable to seize the property in the event of a default.
 It is possible to secure a mortgage through one of the banks with cross-border interests, such as RBC or TD, but the arrangement will be with the American arm of the company that is licensed to issue mortgages in the United States.

 In assessing how to finance your property purchase, here are some of the more common ways Canadians finance their American property purchases:

 In lieu of taking out a mortgage with an American provider, many Canadians elect to finance their real estate purchase through the use of a personal line of credit.
 In this process, the prospective buyer would take out a line of credit with his/her banking provider, and purchase the property in the United States in its entirety for cash.
 The buyer then pays down their line of credit to the Canadian bank, rather than paying a mortgage to an American provider.